RELEVANT CHAPTERS

 Direct payments will be provided when requested by an authorised person when each of the five conditions below are fully met:

-- when the person is not formally authorised under MCA 2005 to make personal welfare decisions for the adult, CMBC and any person who is so authorised agree that the person making the request is a suitable person to make decisions about the individual’s care and support and to receive and manage the direct payment;
+- when the person is not formally authorised under MCA 2005 to make personal welfare decisions for the adult, CMBC and any person who is so authorised agree that the person making the request is a suitable person to make decisions about the adult’s care and support and to receive and manage the direct payment;

-- CMBC is satisfied that the authorised person will act in the adult’s best interests in arranging for the provision of the care and support through the use of a direct payment and that they will manage the direct payment in the individual’s best interests;
+- CMBC is satisfied that the authorised person will act in the adult’s best interests in arranging for the provision of the care and support through the use of a direct payment and that they will manage the direct payment in the adult’s best interests;

 - CMBC is satisfied that, the authorised person is capable of managing the direct payment either independently or with support;